shakebugs/shake-docs/docs/android/configuration-and-data/manage-sensitive-data.md

 To clear the notification events filter, use `Shake.setNotificationEventsFilter(null)`.

 ## Automatically redacted sensitive data
 By default, Shake uses a series of regular expressions to redact sensitive data from notifications, touch events and network requests.
-In addition, Shake will replace any header value with `data_redacted` string if the header has a key that matches any string from the list of keywords below:
+In addition, Shake will replace any header value with `data_redacted` string if the header has a key that matches any of these strings:
 * password
 * secret
 * passwd
 * api_key
 * apikey